Retro Recordings XR — Heritage — Legends

 “Wall of Sound — first producer-auteur.”

 Father committed suicide when Phil was 9; mother moved family from the Bronx to LA at age 13.
 Title of "To Know Him Is to Love Him" (1958) taken from his father's gravestone — Phil co-founded the Teddy Bears at 18 and the song hit #1.
-Founded Philles Records 1962 with Lester Sill.
+Co-founded Philles Records with Lester Sill in late 1961; bought out Sill in 1962 and became sole owner.
 1962–65 was the Wall of Sound peak at Gold Star.
 1969–71 George Harrison era — All Things Must Pass, Imagine, Let It Be.
 2003: Lana Clarkson death at his castle home in Alhambra CA; 2009 convicted second-degree murder, sentenced 19-years-to-life.
 Died in prison January 2021 from COVID-19 complications.

 Technical signature